codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 The plugin also adds a `.htaccess` file under `target/site/doc` indicating to Apache HTTPD server to compress text files like HTML and CSS.
+If the server is configured to ignore `.htaccess`, consult with the server administrator to update server settings as necessary.

 ## Release Layout